 During the physical examination, you should ask the same questions as you would for any individual who is being assessed for psychological or behavior concerns.
 The FMCSA Medical Examination Report form includes health history questions and physical examination check lists.
 Additional questions should be asked to supplement information requested on the form.
 You may use drug and/or alcohol abuse screening tests.

-NOTE: A test for controlled substances is not required as part of the medical certification process.
-The FMCSA or the employer should be contacted directly for information on controlled substances and alcohol testing under Part 382 of the FMCSRs.